 - (1) Job Creation in High-Need Areas.
-Job creation in "high need" areas located within blighted area TIDs that demonstrate a significant and substantial combination of the following economic factors: (EDC Recommendation: Delete entirely.) (a) Deteriorating or obsolete building stock (b) Stagnation or decline in property values (c) Commercial and/or industrial vacancy (d) Concentration of unemployment within an existing or proposed TID boundary that exceeds the national average unemployment rate (2) Job Creation Through New Business Development.
-New business development in high-need areas or industrial TIDs to create living wage jobs that offer an identifiable career ladder.
-(EDC Recommendation: Delete entirely.)
-(3) Job Creation Through Attraction.
-Retention, Expansion of Existing Business.
-Attraction, retention or expansion of existing business in high-need areas or industrial TIDs that create and retain jobs with a preference for businesses that are located near existing housing or planned housing developments.
-(EDC Recommendation: Delete entirely.)
-(EDC Recommendation: Substitute the following as (1):) (1) Creation, Retention, Expansion and Attraction of Business.
-Utilize TIF to foster the creation, retention. expansion and attraction of business, which in turn will facilitate one or more of the following: (a) Expansion of the tax base through capital improvements (b) Creation and retention of jobs; especially those that provide a living wage (c) Investment within High-Need Areas (d) Implementation of the Comprehensive Plan (EDC Recommendation: Assuming above deletions, (4) becomes (2)) - (4) Mixed-Use or Industrial Projects Linked to Workforce Housing-Whenever feasible, consider projects within mixed-use TIDs that combine the creation of living wage jobs with the provision of workforce housing.
+Job creation in "high need" areas located within blighted area TIDs that demonstrate a significant and substantial combination of the following economic factors: - i.
+Deteriorating or obsolete building stock - ii.
+Stagnation or decline in property values - iii.
+Commercial and/or industrial vacancy - iv.
+Concentration of unemployment within an existing or proposed TID boundary that exceeds the national average unemployment rate - (2) Job Creation Through New Business Development.
+New business development in high-need areas or industrial TIDs to create living wage jobs. - (3) Job Creation Through Attraction, Retention, Expansion of Existing Business.
+Attraction, retention or expansion of existing business in high-need areas or industrial TIDs that create and retain jobs with a preference for businesses that are located near existing housing or planned housing developments. - (4) Mixed-Use or Industrial Projects Linked to Workforce Housing-Whenever feasible, consider projects within mixed-use TIDs that combine the creation of living wage jobs with the provision of workforce housing.
 In order to be considered, a developer must demonstrate a direct connection between the jobs created and the housing being developed.